 Syracuse would win its next three games easily before taking on rival Colgate to finish the season.
 Syracuse had easily beaten Colgate in January, but the finale was closer.
 Syracuse lead 22-10 when Elliott had to leave the game due to fatigue.
 Colgate would rally to make the game 22-21, when Syracuse reserve Zangwill Golobe turned the tide.
 Golobe would win the last few center jumps, and rush around the court defensively and offensively causing positive disruptions for the Orangemen.
 Syracuse would pull back out to 24-21, and Golobe would make the final basket to seal the win 26-21.

 Syracuse finished the year at 18-2, the second most wins in club history at that point.

-[Scoring missing from two games indicated by the +]
+[Scoring missing from the Alfred game indicated by the +]